meglecz/mkCOInr/doc/content/tutorial.rst

 Add taxIDs to custom sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`add_taxids.pl <add_taxids_reference>` will
+The :ref:`add_taxids.pl <add_taxids_reference>` script will

 - For each lineage in the input file
     - Find an existing taxID at the lowest possible taxonomic level. :ref:`taxIDs <taxid_glossary>` can be either from NCBI, or negative taxID already present in :ref:`taxonomy.tsv <taxonomy_io>`.
-    - Add new arbitrary (negative) taxIDs to taxa, that are not yet in taxonomy file
+    - Add new arbitrary (negative) taxIDs to taxa not yet in the taxonomy file
-    - Link each new taxID to existing one as a child and include info to the updated taxonomy file
+    - Link each new taxID to an existing one as a child and include info to the updated taxonomy file
 - Make a :ref:`tsv file with sequences and taxIDs <sequence_tsv_with_taxid_io>`
 - Update the :ref:`taxonomy.tsv <taxonomy_io>` file